Out of School Time

 Arts Corps classes are always free to youth.
 We prioritize schools that have 60% or more free and reduced lunch and are located in South King County.
 Qualified schools and organizations partnering with Arts Corps to deliver these classes may be eligible to pay a subsidized rate for classes.
 For more information, please contact info@artscorps.org.

-If you are interested in partnering with Arts Corps, please fill out the partnership inquiry form, or contact our program partnerships staff.
+If you are interested in partnering with Arts Corps, please fill out the partnership inquiry form, or contact our program staff.